-In market research and statistics, every study is done with a basic inquiry at hand.
-This inquiry is conducted by observing or experimenting with a sample of the population.
-This is done to derive insights that explain a phenomenon within the whole population.
+In market research and statistics, every study has an essential inquiry at hand.
+Observation and experiment of a sample of the population determine the result of this inquiry.
+It is done to derive insights that explain a phenomenon within the whole population.

-Population in research is defined as a complete set of elements that possess a common parameter between them.
+Definition: Population in research is a complete set of elements that possess a standard parameter between them.

-Needless to say, we are all aware of what the word ‘population’ means in our everyday life.
-Oftentimes it is used to describe the human population or the total number of people living in a geographic area of our country or state.
+We are all aware of what the word ‘population’ means in our everyday life.
+Frequently it is used to describe the human population or the total number of people living in a geographic area of our country or state.

-A sample is defined as the smaller part of the whole i.e a subset of the entire population.
+Definition: A sample is a smaller part of the whole, i.e., a subset of the entire population.
 It is representative of the population in a study.
 When conducting surveys, the sample is the members of the population who are invited to participate in the survey.
-Hence, simply said, a sample is a subgroup or subset within the population.
-This sample can be studied in order to investigate the characteristics or behavior of the entire population data.
+Hence said, a sample is a subgroup or subset within the population.
+This sample can be studied to investigate the characteristics or behavior of the entire population data.

 Example: A cat food company would like to know all the pet stores where it can sell its canned fish.
 The company has population data on the total number of pet stores on Sunset Boulevard.